mathurinm/andersoncd/doc/add.rst

 .. _how:

-With andersoncd, you can solve any custom Generalized Linear Model with an arbitrary proximable penalty, by defining two classes: a ``Penalty`` and a ``Datafit``.
+With andersoncd, you can solve any custom Generalized Linear Model with arbitrary smooth datafit and arbitrary proximable penalty, by defining two classes: a ``Penalty`` and a ``Datafit``.

 How to add a custom penalty